mypreview/block-data-attribute/readme.txt

 Here’s the [GitHub development repository &#8594;](https://github.com/mypreview/block-data-attribute "GitHub development repository")

 = Did you like the idea behind this plugin? =
+If you or your company use any of my projects or like what I’m doing, please consider [making a donation](https://www.buymeacoffee.com/mahdiyazdani) so I can continue maintaining and evolving all my projects and new ones.
+I’m in this for the long run.

+--AND/OR--

 Please share your experience by leaving this plugin [5 shining stars](https://wordpress.org/support/plugin/block-data-attribute/reviews/ "Rate Block Data Attribute 5 stars") if you like it, thanks!

 = I need help customizing this plugin? =
-Professional engineer and independent creative technologist in tech · over 6 years experience working from prototype to production · developing WordPress products, services, and eCommerce solutions.
+Professional engineer and independent creative technologist in tech · over 7 years experience working from prototype to production · developing WordPress products, services, and eCommerce solutions.

 [Available for hire &#8594;](https://mahdiyazdani.com "Mahdi Yazdani’s personal website")